 Náttúrustofa Norðausturlands (Northeast Iceland Nature Research Centre) is a regional institute of natural research and is based in Husavik.
-It was opened in 2003 and is one of seven regional Nature Centres in Iceland.
+It was opened in 2003 and is one of eight regional Nature Centres in Iceland.

 The major roles of the Northeast Iceland Nature Research Centre according to Icelandic Legislation no. 60/1992 are:

 - To do scientific research on NE Iceland nature with focus on NE Iceland natural phenomenon.

 - To collect data and references regarding the natural history of NE Iceland.

 - To promote acceptable land use, nature conservation and environmental education for schools in NE Iceland

 Northeast Iceland Nature Research Centre is involved in various projects but the main focus is on the ecology of birds.
 Several monitoring programs for bird populations in the north-east are undertaken at the Nature Research Centre and it is possible to view results of some on this website (click on the links below).